massoncheg/forgejo-docs/docs/admin/upgrade.md

 To be notified in advance of security releases, watch or subscribe to the RSS feed of the [security-announcements repository](https://codeberg.org/forgejo/security-announcements/issues).
 The details of the vulnerability will not be revealed, only the expected release date, for administrators to plan ahead and better secure their instance.

+## Semantic version compliance

+Forgejo is compliant with [semantic versioning](https://semver.org/spec/v2.0.0.html) as of 7.0.0.
+In a nutshell it means that there is no breaking change unless the first number changes (e.g. when 8.0.0 is published it will contain breaking changes compared to 7.0.0).
+The release notes document those breaking changes and theey may require manual intervention depending on the Forgejo installation.

+In versions prior to 7.0.0, the releases 1.19, 1.20 and 1.21 all contained breaking changes and the versioning scheme was not compliant with semantic versioning.

 ## Backup

 To be safe, make sure to perform a full backup before upgrading.
-It is a requirement when upgrading to a new stable release (going from v1.20 to v1.21 for instance) but is also a good precaution when installing a patch release (going from v1.20.4-0 to v1.20.5-1 for instance).
+It is a requirement when upgrading to a new stable release (going from v1.20 to v1.21 for instance) but is also a good precaution when installing a minor or patch release (going from v7.0.0 to v7.0.1 for instance).

 The reliable way to perform a backup is with a synchronized point-in-time snapshot of all the storage used by Forgejo.